 - In a large mixing bowl, combine your flour, cocoa powder, sugar, baking soda and salt, and mix well.

 - Form 3 wells in the dry mixture.
 In each well, add the vinegar, vanilla extract and oil.
 Mix well, until combined.
-Fold through the chocolate chips.
+Add the water and mix until combined.

 - Distribute the cupcake batter evenly amongst the muffin tins, approximately 2/3 full.
 Bake the cupcakes for 15-17 minutes, or until a skewer comes out just clean.

 - Remove from the oven and let cool in the pan for 10 minutes, before transferring to a wire rack until cooled completely.

 - TO STORE: Leftover cupcakes should be stored in the fridge, in a sealable container or on a plate, covered in plastic wrap.
 They will keep for at least 5 days.

 - TO FREEZE: Freeze leftover cupcakes in a ziplock bag and keep frozen in the freezer.
 They will keep well frozen for up to 6 months.